Have you Been Charged with Involuntary Manslaughter in Georgia?

 What Must be Proven to be Convicted of Involuntary Manslaughter in Georgia?

-To be found guilty of involuntary manslaughter, the State must demonstrate that the suspect is guilty beyond a reasonable doubt.
-Your Attorney's job is to produce gaps in the Prosecutor's defense and therefore create doubt in the mind of the jury that you committed the crime.
+To be found guilty of involuntary manslaughter in Georgia, the State must demonstrate that the suspect is guilty beyond a reasonable doubt.
+Your Georgia involuntary manslaughter attorney's job is to produce gaps in the Prosecutor's defense and therefore create doubt in the mind of the jury that you committed the crime.

 Penalty for Involuntary Manslaughter Conviction in Georgia